 As the salmon is searing, heat up the teaspoon of olive oil, garlic, ginger and crushed red pepper (amount to your liking) in a saucepan.
 Cook for just a few minutes.
 Whisk in the coconut milk and bring to a boil.
 Lower heat to a simmer.
 Continue whisking every so often.
 The sauce will thicken as it cooks.
 Sauce is done when it coats the back of a spoon.
 Stir in a bit of the fresh parsley.

 Place the salmon on a plate.
 Spoon sauce on top.
-Garnish with a bit more of the fresh chopped parsley.
+Garnish with a bit more of the fresh chopped parsley and there you have it a beautiful plate of Pan Seared Salmon with a Spicy Coconut Cream Sauce!
 Serve with steamed vegetables and rice.
 ENJOY!